 Help for Employers

 The Coronavirus Job Retention Scheme (CJRS) introduced us all to the word ‘furlough’ .
 This scheme has helped many employees retain their jobs, and has been widely used by businesses (download our CJRS Fact Sheet here).
-The first part of the scheme is now closed, with the second stage (Flexible Furlough) due to finish on the 31st October.
+The first part of the scheme is now closed, with the second stage (Flexible Furlough) was due to end on the 31st October.

 Full HMRC guidance for both scheme’s can be found on Gov.uk.

-Tax Bill Deferrals
+Tax Bill Deferrals & Payment Plans

 Automatic tax deferrals are available for VAT and Self Assessment, for all other taxes there is a new Time to Pay Helpline to arrange deferrals and payment plans.
 Download our Tax Deferrals & Time To Pay Fact Sheet for more information.